 When you're in love with someone, you're more likely to do whatever it takes to see them and spend time with them.
 So if you can't be bothered to muster the energy to see your partner, you

 "We pay attention to what we value," Bennett says.
 "People who are 'in love' give their partner their best time and attention.
 This means seeking out quality time and regular, mutual intimacy.
 Couples who practically

 live separate lives might love each other, but the 'in love' feeling has most likely faded."

-If this is happening in your relationship, it's certainly possible to rekindle those early flames, and get back to feeling devoted and in love.
-But don't be afraid to admit that you love your partner, you respect them, but you're not in love with them, if that feels more like the case.
+If this is happening in your relationship, it's certainly possible to rekindle those early flames and get back to feeling devoted and in love.
+One way to do so is by purposefully

 It's also possible that this feeling may indicate you're with someone who's more of a friend; someone you love, but don't view as a long-term partner.
 "If you and your partner act more like friends or roommates than lovers, it’s possible you’ve lost the spark of being 'in love,'" Bennett says.
 "People who are 'in love' don’t merely share the same space or hang out together, but have a deep connection and attraction."